nair-r/OBI-Neurotools-Project/Project Description.md

 - [ ] Edit **this** file to make use of the steps listed above to create a 200-400 word description of the project.

-Use Git to do the above :laugh:
+Use Git to do the above :D